-Note: This article is the fifth in an ongoing series on Early-Stage Deal Terms.
+Note: This article is the sixth in an ongoing series on Early-Stage Deal Terms.
 To learn more about navigating term sheets and investment documents, download this free eBook today Understanding Early-Stage Deal Terms or purchase our books at Amazon.com.

 Since equity investors have no legal right to be repaid the way a lender does, their only path to repayment is through the success of the company.
 It is natural for them: